Travel Health11 min readNovember 10, 2024

 Can I fly with a sore throat?

 Yes, in most cases a mild sore throat will not prevent you from flying.
 However, if you have a high fever, difficulty breathing or suspect strep throat, consult a doctor before travelling.
-If needed, UrgentDoc can issue a fit-to-fly assessment or medical certificate.
+If needed, UrgentDoc can issue a fit-to-fly medical certificate online the same day.

 How long does a sore throat last?